Building Expansion Progress

 · integrate the Indiana state standards into its curriculum to ensure academic excellence.
 ISTEP+ and NWEA testing will be used to monitor student achievement.

-· develop partnerships with local and regional environmental science resources such as the Indiana Dunes Environmental Learning Center, the Indiana Dunes National Lakeshore, the Indiana Department of Natural Resources, Chicago Wilderness and many others, to build stronger working relationships among educators, parents and other community members.
+· develop partnerships with local and regional environmental science resources such as the Indiana Dunes Environmental Learning Center, the Indiana Dunes National Lakeshore, the Indiana Department of Natural Resources, and many others, to build stronger working relationships among educators, parents and other community members.